spiritedmedia/erector-set/README.md

 <img width="912" alt="screen shot 2016-05-20 at 12 19 02 pm" src="https://cloud.githubusercontent.com/assets/867430/15434500/217ce97e-1e85-11e6-8acf-6efa3c757b29.png">

 ## wp-config-local.php
 If you want to customize values in `wp-config.php` add a file called `wp-config-local.php` in the root of the `public/` directory.
 This file will get included by `wp-config.php` automagically.

 Recommended items to add to your `wp-config-local.php` file:

 ```
 define( 'WP_DEBUG', true );
 if ( WP_DEBUG ) {
 	// For analyzing database queries i.e. the Debug Bar plugin
 	define( 'SAVEQUERIES', true );

 	// Enable debug logging to the /wp-content/debug.log file
 	define( 'WP_DEBUG_LOG', true );

 	// Disable the 'trash', posts will be deleted immediately
 	define( 'EMPTY_TRASH_DAYS', 0 );
 }
 ```
 More constants can be found on the [wp-config.php codex page](https://codex.wordpress.org/Editing_wp-config.php)

 ## Error Logging

+### debug.log
+If you defined `WP_DEBUG_LOG` to `true` in your `wp-config-local.php` file you can watch `public/wp-content/debug.log` in something like Console.app.

+### Direct Access to Error Logs
 In the directory you cloned Erector Set into...

 1. Navigate to the `utilities` directory: `cd utilities/`
-1. Run: `./error-logging.sh`
+1. Run: `./error-logging.sh` which shows WordPress and PHP error logs

 ## Domains